p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 - provide the implementation based on datastax driver
 - improve and publish small macro library to extract information from traits and generate some trivial implementations (like pretty printers, dispatchers etc)
-- pindown some Cassandra usage patterns (like implementing caches...)
+- capture some Cassandra usage patterns (like implementing caches...)
-- pindown some general design and architecture patterns in modern software development that are repeated over and over again "by simple textual description".
+- captue some general design and architecture patterns in modern software development that are repeated over and over again "by simple textual description".
 I'm talking things like event sourcing, CQRS, etc.